-Respite care to give family a break.
+💮 Respite care to give family a break.

 I first contacted the agency in my area that handles waiver programs.
 They walked me step-by-step through the process.
 In my area, it is a 90 day approval process.
-A person does not need to be receiving SSDI or SSI to receive this program.
+In most states, a person does not need to be receiving SSDI or SSI to receive this program.

 It is required to have your family physician or one of your specialists complete a form, which states you meet the long-term care criteria.

 If you need this service, my advice is to just be persistent and have a physician who is willing to advocate for your needs.

 How It Works

 They give you a list of home health aide agencies to choose from or you could select a family or friend to provide the services, and Medicaid will pay their salary.

 I use an agency, but have family friends hired by that agency to provide my care.
 You ask your family or friends to apply to the agency so they get paid from the agency.
 Or the agency has their own home health aides you can use.
 Or you can choose not to use an agency, and select an aide on your own.